ofisette/hpc-intro-plato/_episodes/13-scheduler.md

 ```
 #!/bin/bash

-echo -n "This script is running on "
+echo -n "This script is running on:"
 hostname
 sleep 20
 echo "Job done!"